Connect New Relic CodeStream to your Microsoft Teams organization.

 signinin this chat and submit.

-- Paste the token into the chat and submit.
+- Paste your sign-in token into the popup and then click on the Sign-in button.

 - Go to a channel in which you’d like to share, type